Planters Products, Inc., vs. Fertiphil Corporation

 Precedents Cited

 - Mirasol v.
-Court of Appeals — Cited to affirm that Regional Trial Courts have the authority and jurisdiction to consider the constitutionality of a statute, presidential decree, or executive order.
+Court of Appeals — Cited to establish that RTCs have the authority and jurisdiction to consider the constitutionality of statutes, presidential decrees, and executive orders under the Constitution.

 - Republic v.
-Court of Appeals — Cited for the application of the doctrine of operative fact as a matter of equity and fair play.
-Distinguished and found inapplicable in the current case.
+Court of Appeals — Cited regarding the doctrine of operative fact as an exception to the general rule that unconstitutional laws are void.

 Provisions